misiupajor/op5-monitor-docker/README.md

  * Pre-bundled with a trial license
  * Support for **triggering hooks** on prestart, poststart and poststop. **Slack** hook example is included.
  * Support for **importing OP5 backup files** to help quickly lanuch testing/development environments
- * Support for **importing OP5 license keys*.
-Defaults to trial license if not specified
+ * Support for **installing OP5 license keys**.
+Defaults to trial license if none if specified

 ## Install